RC4ML/SwCC/doc/INSTALL.md

 make
 ~~~

 It should report no error.
-And we will get the output binary in the `bin_host` directory.
+And we will get the output binary in the `build/example` directory.